Tips from Model Agent “X”

 Keep telling yourself that, and you’ll probably make it.

 Ever seen those crappy modeling schools?
-You know the local ones that are located in strip malls and always seen to be between the Starbucks and the Chinese food restaurant.
+You know the local ones are located in strip malls and are always seen to be between Starbucks and the Chinese food restaurant.
 Going by names like John Robert Powers and Barbizon?

 Well, JRP and Barbizon are the best of the bunch, believe me.
 That’s ‘cause they’re at least part of a national franchise.

 Then you’ve got those idiotic local modeling schools – whatever their names are.
 Some local dancing teacher in Nowhere, Iowa decides she knows all about modeling, so she sets up this little modeling school next to the frozen yogurt shop.

 Well, I’m telling you they’re all garbage.